Software Environment¶

 Open a terminal in a project and run

-.Try to start it via
+jupyter kernelspec list.Try to start it via

-jupyter console --kernel=[kernelname]
+jupyter console --kernel=[kernelname].

 Note

-: there is no need to record the history in a local database.
-In particular, if you’re on an NFS file-system, the underlying Sqlite database could cause problems in the form of “database is locked” errors, preventing the kernel from starting."--matplotlib=inline"
+"--HistoryManager.enabled=False": there is no need to record the history in a local database.
+In particular, if you’re on an NFS file-system, the underlying Sqlite database could cause problems in the form of “database is locked” errors, preventing the kernel from starting."--matplotlib=inline": to automatically load matplotlib

 Ref.: